RocketDerp/April14_2025/Grim_Blunt/Lies_confusion_comprehension_understanding.md

 # Deception, Self-Deception

 Some ideas take hundreds of years and teams of thousands of people.
 Problems that were recognized but unsolved, such as germ theory.
-It wasn't until the invetion of microscope technology that we started to better undrestand diseases that seemed invisible.
+It wasn't until the invention of microscope technology that we started to better understand diseases that seemed invisible.